muratoner/blazornotiflix/README.md

 ...
 ```

-Inject NotificationService in component or page code.
+Inject NotificationService in component or page code

 ```c#
 // You can use with @inject directive